Kaizen86/Python-Discord-Bot/README.md

 ## Commands
 Below is a copy of the bot help, containing a list of commands.

-(User Commands)
+User Commands
 ```
 These commands are accessible to all users.
 Display this help.
 	>help
 Tests if the bot is working.
 	>test
-Rolls a dice with an optional minimum and maximum limits
+Rolls a dice with an optional minimum and maximum limits.
 	>dice [minimum [maximum]
 Gives advice on where to find oxygen.
 In other words, the perfect command.
 	>oxygen
 Tosses a coin.
 That's it.
 	>coin_toss
-Reverses the given text
+Reverses the given text.
 	>reverse <text>
-Gets information about a mentioned user
+Gets information about a mentioned user.
 	>info <mention>
-Gets the avatar of a mentioned user
+Gets the avatar of a mentioned user.
 	>avatar <mention>
 Play a game of rock paper scissors with the bot.
 (I promise it doesn't cheat)
 	>rps <rock/paper/scissors>